 Simply put, the advisory maintenance amount is reduced by 20% when the parties’ combined AGIs are $120,000/yr or less, and reduced by 25% above that threshold.

-Child support is also modified.
+The Colorado child support guidelines have also been modified.
 C.R.S.
-14-10-115(3)(a)(II) provides that if maintenance is taxable, the full amount is deductible as normal, but if not deductible, then the payor receives a 1.25 multiplier against the amount actually being paid.
+14-10-115(3)(a)(II) provides that if alimony is taxable, the full amount is deductible as normal, but if not deductible, then the payor receives a 1.25 multiplier against the amount actually being paid.
 This means, for example, that a $1000 maintenance obligation which is not tax-deductible results in $1250 being deducted from the payor’s income for purposes of child support.

 While this is understandable, it is also curious in that the child support has long treated all income the same, whether taxable or not (e.g. military BAH may result in thousands of dollars of tax-free income per month, but a dollar still counts as a dollar w/o any multiplier).